-My family picnics are not like that at all.
+Real life family picnics are not like this at all!
 I’m lucky if my kids wipe their hands.
 We’ll likely be sitting at a bird-poop covered picnic table.
 Eating crackers out of a box.
 Scooping cigarette butts out of my toddler’s mouth.
 Listening to my 5 year old cry because her brother touched her elbow.

 It’s easy to fantasize about those idyllic cookbook images.
-Except, the desire for a picture-perfect picnic can prevent you from enjoying regular outdoor family meals.
+Except, the desire for a picture-perfect picnic can sometimes prevent you from enjoying regular outdoor family meals.
 Don’t let fantasy ruin reality.
 You can have a great family picnic without all the glitz and glamour.
 It’s easy.
-Make picnics a regular event in your household.
+Make picnics a regular event in your household (… also it’s a simple way to get you and your kids outside into nature more often).
 Here’s how to plan a simple, but fabulous, family picnic any day of the week.

 Getting your picnic on!